 The Oil & Gas Methane Partnership 2.0 (OGMP 2.0) is a multi-stakeholder initiative launched by UNEP and the Climate and Clean Air Coalition.
 The OGMP 2.0 is the only comprehensive, measurement-based reporting framework for the oil and gas industry that improves the accuracy and transparency of methane emissions reporting in the oil and gas sector.
-Already 80 companies with assets on five continents representing 50% of the world’s oil and gas production, as well as over 20% of global natural gas transmission and distribution pipelines, over 10% of global storage capacity and nearly 15% of global LNG terminals have joined the partnership.

 The OGMP 2.0 data is one of the key components of the International Methane Emissions Observatory (IMEO)’s solution to the methane data problem.
 IMEO is a data-driven, action-focused initiative taking an innovative approach by collecting, integrating, and reconciling methane data to generate a public dataset of methane emissions levels and sources.
 IMEO will serve as a key implementing vehicle of the Global Methane Pledge by creating a sound scientific basis for methane emissions calculations.